💻PROJECT #4.2: Simulation

 )

-Use CSS to create your starting display area.
+🎨 Use CSS to format the initial appearance of your display area.
 For example:

 #cup-display {